 She ran a Kickstarter campaign from Apr-May and successfully funded her 5-song EP.

 As of Oct.
 18, her first single, “Washed In The Blood,” is available to stream on Facebook and YouTube.
-The full EP, entitled “A Woman Like That,” will be available to stream, download, and buy at shows on Nov.
+The full EP, entitled “A Woman Like That,” is now available to stream, download, and buy at shows as of Nov.
 2.

 Contact & Booking